RubberDuckCollector/OCR-programming-challenges/README.md

 ### 39 - Sing along

 This is very easy in python if you know the reversed for loop

+### 45 - Find the factorial

+Easy and also the same as challenge 1

 ### 61 - Your name is...